domschoen/cloudstate-samples-java-session-manager/README.md

     http://192.168.64.35:30320
     grpcurl -plaintext 192.168.64.35:30320 describe
     ```
-14. To try it, launch Postman with:
+14. To try it, launch Postman with for example:

     |        | Value                                                  |
     | ------ | ------------------------------------------------------ |